 Genevieve Howland, the woman we mentioned earlier, wrote that one pro to moving to Florida was how easy it is to meet people.
 She says that unlike Chicago or Boston, where people have lived their whole life, many people who live in Florida weren’t actually born there.
 So, it’s not too shabby of a place to make friends.

 And, with Florida being a very southern state, folks who move there tend to be pleasantly surprised by the southern culture… Genevieve explained how she doesn’t think she’ll ever get tired of hearing “yes ma’am” and “yes sir”.

 Okay, so now that we’ve written this article in its entirety, we must say we are pretty “pro” Florida.
 Between the weather, the booming economy and that it’s very possible to find an affordable place to live in Florida, we think it could be the perfect spot for your next move.

 Oh, and if you ever need help moving to Florida, well, you know who to call.
-(And just to make that semi-oblique reference 100% clear, we at Bellhops are a modern alternative to traditional moving companies in Florida.
-In particular, we are Orlando movers, Miami movers, Tampa movers, and St. Petersburg movers.
-The more you know.)
+(And just to make that semi-oblique reference 100% clear, we mean to give us a call.)